peferron/algo/dijkstra/README.md

 * Suitable for finding shortest paths in directed or undirected weighted graphs with positive weights only.
 * Time complexity: O(n²), where n is the number of vertices.
 Can be optimized with a min-priority queue to run in O(m + n log n), where m is the number of edges.
 * Space complexity: O(n²).

+To find shortest paths in weighted directed acyclic graphs with positive or negative weights, see the module [dag_shortest_path](../dag_shortest_path).

+To find shortest paths in directed or undirected weighted graphs with positive or negative edge weights but no negative cycles, see the module [floyd-warshall](../floyd-warshall).